Skip to main content

 In October 2024, Virgin Money and Nationwide Building Society became part of the same group.

-If your agreement with Virgin Money contains consent, notification or payment provisions that are triggered if Virgin Money transfers your contract to another party, these provisions will not apply because the transfer to Nationwide will be made in line with a banking transfer process that's governed by Part VII of the Financial Services and Markets Act 2000 and approved by the Court.
+If your agreement with Virgin Money before 2 April 2026 contained consent, notification or payment provisions that are triggered if Virgin Money transfers your contract to another party, these provisions did not apply because the transfer to Nationwide was made in line with a banking transfer process that's governed by Part VII of the Financial Services and Markets Act 2000 and approved by the Court.

 Your supplier questions answered